 Enter oil-free moisturisers.
 They use moisture magnets like hyaluronic acid to attract moisture from the skin + a mix of synthetic emollients to lock them in.
 Their lighter textures give your skin all the moisture it needs without getting trapped in the pores and clogging them up.

 Bonus points if your moisturiser contains what Paula Begoun calls skin-identical ingredients.
-This is stuff like ceramides, urea and cholesterol that make up your skin’s natural protective barrier.
+This is stuff includes ceramides, urea and cholesterol, all substances that make up your skin’s natural protective barrier.

 By adding them back into your skin, you’re patching up the holes the dry winter weather made in your protective barrier.

 - Boscia Green Tea Oil-Free Moisturiser ($38.00): Available at Anthropologie, Dermstore, Nordstrom, Sephora, and Ulta